 Now that you know better, it’s time to introduce your spider plant to the lighting conditions it’s needed all along.

 Spider plants don’t mind a bit of direct light, but do check on them after a few hours in the sun.
 Indirect light and somewhat shady lighting conditions are even better for daily care.
-That’s doubly, even triply true you can’t be home to move your plant after a few hours in the bright light.

 Too Much Light

 Perhaps you stumbled into your spider plant’s care routine by chance.
 You happened to put it out in a sunny spot in your living room or bedroom one morning, then you left for the day.
 When you came back home, the plant looked good enough, so you kept up with this day in and day out for quite a while.